The Blank School engages Babson community members and leads research to create entrepreneurial leaders.

 Masking for Patients and Visitors in the Health Center

-Masks continue be available for students at the hygiene station outside the entrance, front desk and in the exam rooms.
-Individuals at higher risk of COVID-19 complications are strongly recommended to use a higher quality face mask, including KN95 or double masking.
+Masking provides protection against many illnesses, especially when indoors or in crowded places.
+As we monitor infections rates throughout the semester, Health Services will determine if masking is necessary when visiting our office.
+Please adhere to signs posted on the office door.
+Masks continue to be available for students in the dispenser outside the entrance, front desk, and in the exam rooms.
+Individuals at higher risk of COVID-19 complications are strongly recommended to use a higher quality face mask, included KN95 or double masking.

 Masking for Health Services Staff